-This conference, jointly organized by AER, UCLG, the Global Taskforce, Regions4, the City of Strasbourg and the Grand Est region will gather local and regional stakeholders from around the world to call upon national and global leaders to strengthen multilevel dialogue in order to facilitate local-to-global leadership on the 2030 Agenda.
+On 28 and 29 October 2021, the AER and our partners UCLG, the Global Taskforce, Regions4, the Congress of Local and Regional Authorities of the Council of Europe, the City of Strasbourg and the Region of Grand Est will gather local and regional stakeholders from around the world to call upon national and global leaders to strengthen multilevel dialogue in order to facilitate local-to-global leadership on the 2030 Agenda.

-In 2015, 193 Member States signed a formal commitment in which 17 Sustainable Development Goals to accomplish by 2030 were established.
-Five years have passed since then and it is now the time for national governments to reinforce their commitments.
-Member States cannot do it on their own – the UN has made this clear: At least 100 of the 169 targets underlying the 17 SDGs will not be reached without proper engagement and coordination of local and regional governments.
-However, we should be aware that the 17 goals will not only be achieved thanks to the commitment of national, regional and local authorities, but also with the help and support of all key actors within civil society.
+But member states cannot do it on their own – the UN has made this clear: at least 100 of the 169 targets underlying the 17 SDGs will not be reached without proper engagement of and coordination with regional and local governments.
+We should be aware that the 17 Goals will not be achieved thanks to the commitment of national, regional and local authorities alone, but will also require the help and support of all key actors within civil society.

-As a matter of fact, regional authorities are among the better placed to be aware of the needs of the urban and rural areas that make up each country.
-Therefore, and as already outlined by the European Committee of the Regions, regions and multi-stakeholders should be involved in the different phases of policy-making; in turn giving a bottom-up approach to the decision-making process, meaning that NGOs, citizens, and local stakeholders should be key to define actions and objectives when designing local and regional strategies.
+Regional authorities are among the best placed to meet the needs of the urban and rural areas that make up each country.
+Therefore, and as already outlined by the European Committee of the Regions, regions and other key stakeholders should be involved in the different phases of policy-making; in turn giving a bottom-up approach to the decision-making process.
+This means that input from NGOs, citizens and local stakeholders is key to define actions and objectives when designing local and regional strategies.

 CC Original photo by Neptuul

-With this conference, the Assembly of European Regions along with its main partners: UCLG, the Global Taskforce, Regions 4, the City of Strasbourg, and the Region of Grand Est (FR), aims to gather all relevant stakeholders and provide them with the necessary tools, through a series of workshops that will cover a wide-range of aspects of the Agenda 2030.
-Our hope is to empower regions to become allies and contributors when it comes to changing the world by achieving the goals set out in the 2030 Agenda.
+With this Conference, the Assembly of European Regions along with its main partners: UCLG, the Global Taskforce, Regions 4, the Congress of Local and Regional Authorities of the Council of Europe, the City of Strasbourg, and the Region of Grand Est (FR), aim to gather all relevant stakeholders and provide them with the necessary tools, through a series of workshops that will cover a wide-range of aspects of the Agenda 2030.
+Our hope is to empower regions to become allies and contributors when it comes to changing the world by achieving the Goals set out in the 2030 Agenda.

 When we talk about regions, we talk about all its components, from regional authorities to citizens, through academia and researchers, industry and civil-society organisations.

-The only prerequisite for participation is a passion & commitment towards achieving the SDGs in your region.
+The only prerequisite for participation is a passion and commitment towards achieving the SDGs in your region.

-The Conference will conclude with the adoption of a Roadmap, which will establish the future steps that regional authorities, and relevant stakeholders, should adopt in order to close the gap and achieve these 17 most salient goals.
+The Conference will conclude with the adoption of a Roadmap, which will set out the future steps that regional authorities and relevant stakeholders should adopt in order to close the gap and achieve these 17 most salient goals.